Are you following these 6 golden rules for the perfect living room design?

 - What activities will be going on in the room?
 Watching television, playing games, working from home, playtime for young children, or as a dual solution for your gaming room ideas?

-Getting living room layouts right
+Getting your living room layout right

-In small living rooms, a symmetrical layout can work well, keeping the space feeling uncluttered and neat.
+In small living room ideas, a symmetrical layout can work well, keeping the space feeling uncluttered and neat.
 Using two matching sofas with a central coffee table is the ideal way to get the look.
 Bear in mind that the best distance between a sofa and table is 14 to 18 inches and do think about how much space you need to manoeuvre around various items of furniture.

 Whatever your approach, remember that the living room needs to feel welcoming and warm.
 Foster a sense of togetherness by ensuring seating is set out in such a way that people can face each other comfortably.